ChronoAero/private/temp/06_rules_and_extra_features.md

 # Some Rules and Extra Features

+> There are some topics that are less important, they will be marked with `*` in the title.
+But we may need a slight understanding of it for the next parts.

 ## Rules on Variable Naming and Conventions

 Please note that the name of variables have some rules: